leandromoreira/digital_video_introduction/README.md

 >
 > ![NES palette](/i/nes-color-palette.png "NES palette")

-For instance, look at the first Super Mario's picture down bellow, we can see that it has a lots of red and few blue colors therefore the **red color** will be the one that **contributes more** (the brightest parts) to the final color while the **blue color** contribution can be mostly **only seen in Mario's eyes** and part of his clothes.
+For instance, look at the picture down bellow, the first face is full colored, the rest is the red, green and blue (but in gray tones) planes.

 ![RGB channels intensity](/i/rgb_channels_intensity.png "RGB channels intensity")

+We can see that the **red color** will be the one that **contributes more** (the brightest parts in the second face) to the final color while the **blue color** contribution can be mostly **only seen in Mario's eyes** (last face) and part of his clothes.

 And each color intensity requires a certain amount of bits, this quantity is know as **bit depth**.
 Let's say we spend **8 bits** (accepting values from 0 to 255) per color (plane), therefore we have a **color depth** of **24 (8 * 3) bits** and we can also infer that we could use 2 to the power of 24 different colors.